adityaamaiya/QkartFrontend/README.md

 - **React Router**: Supports smooth navigation between different pages.
 - **Route Protection**: Only authenticated users can access the checkout page.

+### 5. **Frontend and Backend Deployment**
+- Deployed frontend on Vercel and backend on Render to ensure fast, reliable access across the web.

 ## Tech Stack

 - **React.js**: Built the front-end interface using reusable components and hooks.